Felony Law and Motion and Petitions

-For forms, click on the Forms button to access.
+For forms, including all Pretrial Discovery Conference forms, click on the Forms button to access.

 Fresno Superior Court provides interpreting services to all trial court proceedings in criminal, traffic, and juvenile delinquency proceedings.
 The use of State Certified and State Registered Interpreters are provided to assist the non-English party in their court proceeding.
 However, due to a shortage of certified/registered interpreters statewide the court may provide a provisionally qualified interpreter (non-certified, non-registered).